 Figure 85, figure 86, and figure 87 show Gaussian, triangular, and rectangular distributions.
 In each case, the area within ±1 standard deviation of the middle is shaded.
-(Additional examples of Gaussian normal distributions are shown in figure 88.)

 The Gaussian family can also be expressed as an equation.
 When the mean is zero and the standard deviation is unity, we have:

 |probability density ∝ exp(−x2 / 2) (53)|

 Don’t forget the factor of 2 in the denominator; it is needed to make the standard deviation come out right.
 You can easily prove that the standard deviation is in fact unity, by plugging equation 53 directly into equation 8 and turning the crank.
 Hint: integration by parts.

 In more detail: If µ is the mean and σ is the standard deviation, the Gaussian normal distribution is:

 |dP(x | µ, σ) =|

 The corresponding cumulative probability distribution is given by equation 55 and plotted in figure 92.

 |P(x | µ, σ) = ½ + ½ erf(|